mariash/cf-sticky-node-socket-app/README.md

-# Simple app for Cloud Foundry that uses sockets and sticky session #
+## Simple app for Cloud Foundry that uses sockets and sticky sessions ##

 Sticky sessions are provided with JSESSSIONID cookie variable and using RedisStore.